contiki-os/contiki/platform/saker/README.md

 With your device ID, check out the data that the MQTT server has received.
 For IBM's server, go to <https://quickstart.internetofthings.ibmcloud.com>.

+> Note: IBM's server uses websockets to display the device data.
+Many corporate networks block websockets in their firewall.
+While IBM will then correctly receive the device data, the webpage will not display it.
+Please check with your network administrator if websockets work in your environment if you experience trouble.

 Sensniff
 --------
 The Saker can be programmed to act as a sniffer to record wireless 802.15.4